OpenEvalProject/evals/manuscripts/elife-57525/v2/manuscript.md

 ## Abstract

 The UPF3B-dependent branch of the nonsense-mediated RNA decay (NMD) pathway is critical for human cognition.
 Here, we examined the role of UPF3B in the olfactory system.
 Single-cell RNA-sequencing (scRNA-seq) analysis demonstrated considerable heterogeneity of olfactory sensory neuron (OSN) cell populations in wild-type (WT) mice, and revealed that UPF3B loss influences specific subsets of these cell populations.
-UPF3B also regulates the expression of a large cadre of antimicrobial genes in OSNs, and promotes the selection of specific olfactory receptor ( Olfr ) genes for expression in mature OSNs (mOSNs).
-RNA-seq and Ribotag analyses identified classes of mRNAs expressed and translated at different levels in WT and Upf3b -null mOSNs.
+UPF3B also regulates the expression of a large cadre of antimicrobial genes in OSNs, and promotes the selection of specific olfactory receptor (Olfr) genes for expression in mature OSNs (mOSNs).
+RNA-seq and Ribotag analyses identified classes of mRNAs expressed and translated at different levels in WT and Upf3b-null mOSNs.
 Integrating multiple computational approaches, UPF3B-dependent NMD target transcripts that are candidates to mediate the functions of NMD in mOSNs were identified in vivo.
 Together, our data provides a valuable resource for the olfactory field and insights into the roles of NMD in vivo.

 ## Introduction